blastTheUnicorn/honest/PRESS-RELEASE.md

   > The user goes to our site.
 Creates an account.
 The user now has access to posting lost or found items and search the list of lost people & pets

 ## Customer Quote ##
-  > I lost my dog "Scout" in our neighborhood.
+  > "I lost my dog "Scout" in our neighborhood.
 I posted to the app a description of him and a few pictures and within 30min i had several messages about others who had seen him a 10 blocks away.
 I went searching that area and within an hour I got a message saying someone had located Scout and wanted to meet up for him.
-We met outside a coffee shop and i got my best friend back.
+We met outside a coffee shop and i got my best friend back."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.